RoadieHQ/marketing-site/content/backstage/plugins/opsgenie.md

       yarn add @k-phoen/backstage-plugin-opsgenie

   - intro: |
       Configure the plugin in `app-config.yaml`.
 Add a proxy API endpoint and OpsGenie domain name.
-See [Creating an OpsGenie API key](#creating-an-opsgenie-api-key) for more info.
+See [Creating an OpsGenie API key](#creating-an-opsgenie-api-key) for more information.
     language: YAML
     code: |
       # app-config.yaml